 All of our custom processing is returned to the customer with a detailed log printout that shows the complete cycle including ramp down, soak and ramp up.
 Your parts go in the processor at ambient temperature and are removed at ambient temperature when the cycle is complete, thereby eliminating the risk of damaging thermal shock and frost formation caused by moist warm air contacting extremely cold parts.
-Below is an example of the log our customers receive with our long processing cycle which is typically used for vacuum tubes and outlets.
+Below is an example of the log our customers receive with our long processing cycle which is typically used for all our cable, wire and parts.
 Click on the image for a larger view.

 When looking at the graph you can see four distinct patterns in the temperature display.
 From left to right the first slope is the ramp down, precise control of the temperature is evident in the smooth slope.

 The next flat section is the soak, this continues for 12 - 24 hours depending on the profile and materials in the chamber.
 During this time the items in the processor are submerged in the Liquid Nitrogen and the variations in temperature indicated are measured in the 2 inch space between the surface of the Liquid Nitrogen and the top of the chamber.
 The actual parts are at a constant temperature because they are submerged.